The YogAlign® Method of Yoga ~ Pain Free Yoga from Your Inner Core

 sacrum or SI joints, do not do these straight legged poses.
 For the highly

-flexible who do the poses with ease, you may be causing long range destabilizing
+flexible who do the poses with ease, you may be destabilizing

-of the sacrum.
+the sacrum in the long term.
 It is not a good idea to stretch your ligaments as you will

 the lower back sacrum area.
 If your sacrum does not have a natural uplifting